cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #### Validation and default values

-`doguctl` supports dogu developers in robustly defining a log level for a dogu.
+`doguctl` supports dogu developers defining a log level for a dogu in a sturdy way.
 This leaves only the mapping of a found log level to the respective logging framework in the dogu.

 In the `dogu.json` a log level configuration value can be set, which both can be validated and also provides a default value on the Dogu.